Southwest Rapid Rewards® Plus Credit Card review

 - Contact customer service.
 If you have issues with your card, call Chase Card Services at 800-792-0001.

 How do I redeem points from the Southwest Rapid Rewards® Plus Credit Card?

 After each billing cycle, Chase will automatically transfer your points to your Southwest Rapid Rewards account.

 Log in to your Rapid Rewards account on the Southwest Airlines website.
 You have a variety of redemption options for your Rapid Rewards points, including:

 - Gift cards

 Wanna Get Away flights will typically give you the best value on your points.
 For these fares, your points will usually be worth an average of 1.6 cents each.

 How much are 40,000 Rapid Rewards points worth?

-Southwest points are worth an average of 1.6 cents each according to our valuation at the time of writing.
-This means 40,000 points are worth an average of $640.
+As of March 2021, Southwest points are worth an average of 1.5 cents each according to our valuations.
+This means 40,000 points are worth an average of $600.